Model and Base Energy Codes

 International Energy Conservation Code

-Since buildings account for nearly 40% of U.S. energy consumption and climate emissions, and the IECC serves as the basis for almost every state’s building energy code—for cities and states with energy and climate plans, adopting this code is a critical step toward achieving their goals.
+Since buildings account for nearly 40% of U.S. energy consumption and climate emissions, and the IECC serves as the basis for almost every state’s building energy code—for cities and states with energy and climate plans, ensuring that the IECC is climate-aligned will be critical in achieving their goals.

 First published in 1995, the IECC has gone through periods of growth and stagnation in its development.
-The code covers both residential and In 2021 the ICC changed the IECC development process from a code to a standard.
+In 2021, the International Code Council (ICC) changed the IECC development process from a code to a standard, removing ability of governmental members to vote on the final code.
 NBI will continue to engage with the ICC to pursue necessary changes to the base code.
 NBI’s past participation and successes in the IECC code development process are detailed below.

 NBI demonstrated its leadership in codes by submitting proposals for the IECC that included a unified chapter for multifamily housing codes and a lighting measure to begin to tackle indoor agricultural energy usage before the industry expands further.LEARN MORE